ServiceStack/servicestack.net/MyApp/_posts/2023-05-25_creatorkit.md

 [![](/img/pages/creatorkit/creatorkit-brand.svg)](/creatorkit/)

-[CreatorKit](/creatorkit/) is a simple, customizable alternative solution to using Mailchimp for accepting and managing website newsletter subscriptions and other mailing lists, sending rich emails with customizable email layouts and templates to your Customers and subscribers using your preferred SMTP provider of choice.
+[CreatorKit](/creatorkit/) is a simple, customizable, self-hostable alternative solution to using Mailchimp for managing an organization's mailing lists, accepting newsletter subscriptions, defining customizable email layouts and templates and sending rich HTML emails to your Customers and subscribers using your preferred SMTP provider.

-It also provides a private alternative to using Disqus to enhance websites with threading and commenting on your preferred blog posts and website pages you want to be able to collaborate with your community on.
+It also provides a private alternative to using Disqus to enhance websites with a threading and commenting system on your preferred blog posts and website pages that you want to be able to connect with your community on.

 <div class="not-prose bg-white py-12">
     <div class="mx-auto max-w-7xl px-6 lg:px-8">